dialect-app/website/README.md

 ## Development

-The only dependency to build the website is the [Hugo](https://gohugo.io/) static site generator extension edition.
+The only dependency to build the website is the [Hugo](https://gohugo.io/) static site generator extended edition.

 See the [installation instructions](https://gohugo.io/installation/).